Alice in Chains: 1990–1992: Facelift and Sap

 The concert at the Moore Theatre in Seattle on December 22, 1990, was recorded and released on VHS on July 30, 1991, as Live Facelift.
 It features five live songs and three music videos.
 The home video has been certified gold by the RIAA for sales exceeding 50,000 copies.

 In early 1991, Alice in Chains landed the opening slot for the Clash of the Titans tour with Anthrax, Megadeth, and Slayer, exposing the band to a wide metal audience but receiving mainly poor reception.
-Alice in Chains was nominated for a Best Hard Rock Performance Grammy Award in 1992 for "Man in the Box" but lost to Van Halen for their 1991 album For Unlawful Carnal Knowledge.
+Alice in Chains was nominated for a Best Hard Rock Performance Grammy Award in 1992 for "Man in the Box".

 Following the tour, Alice in Chains entered the studio to record demos for its next album, but ended up recording five acoustic songs instead.
 While in the studio, drummer Sean Kinney had a dream about "making an EP called Sap".
 The band decided "not to mess with fate", and on February 4, 1992, Alice in Chains released their second EP, Sap.
 The EP was released while Nirvana's Nevermind was at the top of the Billboard 200 charts, resulting in a rising popularity of Seattle-based bands, and of the term "grunge music".
 Sap was certified gold within two weeks.
 The EP features Cantrell on lead vocals on the opening track, "Brother", and guest vocals by Ann Wilson from the band Heart, who joined Staley and Cantrell for the choruses of "Brother" and "Am I Inside".
 The EP also features Mark Arm of Mudhoney and Chris Cornell of Soundgarden, who shared vocals with Staley and Cantrell on the song "Right Turn", credited to "Alice Mudgarden" in the liner notes.

 In 1992, Alice in Chains appeared in the Cameron Crowe film Singles, performing as a "bar band".
 The band also contributed the song "Would?" to the film's soundtrack, whose video received an award for Best Video from a Film at the 1993 MTV Video Music Awards.